dbertella/conf-sketches/jsday-2016/day-1.md

 If you are using a *Flux* implementation for your front end architecture or even worst MVC / MVVM / MV* pattern, you are living in the past!
 Say hello to **MVI** aka [Model View Intent](http://thenewstack.io/developers-need-know-mvi-model-view-intent/).

-I'm personal quite happy with *Redux* at the moment but I think you need at least know what's going on around you.
+I'm personally quite happy with *Redux* for now but I think you need at least to know what's going on around you.

 The conclusion was that *Functional Reactive programming* isn't always the best thing to do but for sure it's great when you need to fetch lots of data and react.
-You can find slides [here](http://www.slideshare.net/flashplatform/reactive-programming-with-cyclejs)
+You can find slides [here](http://www.slideshare.net/flashplatform/reactive-programming-with-cyclejs).

 ## Out of the browser and onto the streets
 [@Rumyra](https://twitter.com/Rumyra) did the most pleasant talk of the day, with music and visual, it was party time already!

-Apparently she's [VJing](https://github.com/Rumyra/VJing) around projecting visual animations on buildings along with loud music.
-I'd love to see her in action.
+Apparently she's [VJing](https://github.com/Rumyra/VJing) around projecting visual animations on buildings along with music.
+I'd love to see her live.
 Unfortunately she haven't had the chance to do it during the party in Verona, but maybe next year 😀.

-I'm sure if you are into visualization and audio you have loved this.

-She talks about the newest web APIs such as `animation`, `audio`, `strem` and `midi`.
-I encourage you to have a look at her [github](https://github.com/Rumyra) account.
+She talked about the newest web APIs such as `animation`, `audio`, `strem` and `midi`.
+I encourage you to have check her [github](https://github.com/Rumyra) account.
 It's not that easy to find samples but you can have an idea about her projects.

-She showed us a demo with voice control from the microphone and then mixing music, video and visual animation.
+She showed us a demo with voice control using a microphone and then another mixing music, video and visual animation.

-Last she ended up showing her hand made bag she's usign for VJing with a mac in it and her "mini" MIDI controller.
+Last she ended up showing her handmade bag with a mac and her "mini" MIDI controller inside that she's using for VJing.

 # Still interested in [day 2](./day-2.md)?